CentreForDigitalHumanities/I-analyzer/backend/corpora/dbnl/description/dbnl.md

 ### Availability

 The I-analyzer corpus contains the publicly available portion of the [DBNL-dataset](https://www.kb.nl/onderzoeken-vinden/datasets/dbnl-dataset).
-The texts are in the public domain.
+These texts are in the public domain.
+(You can also download the full dataset through this link.)

 For some books, the public dataset provides metadata but not the full text.
 In documents with metadata only, the full text is usually available on the DBNL interface.